Mattish/Shimabutts/README.md

-# ShimabuttsIrcBot
+# Shimabutts
-A nice irc bot for fansubbing and scanlating group tracking.
+A nice group of apps for fansubbing and scanlating.

-## Program Sections
+## Irc bot

 ### Project